Valaraucoo/engineering-notes/resources/aws_developer_associate/IAM Users, Groups, Policies.md

 - **IAM Credentials Report** (account-level) — a report that lists all your account’s users and the status of their various credentials
 - **IAM Access Advisor** (user-level) — access advisor shows the service permissions granted to a user and when those services were last accessed.

+Shared Responsibility Model for IAM:

+- AWS is responsible for everything that they do:
+    - Infrastructure (global network security)
+    - Configuration and vulnerability analysis
+    - Compliance validation
+- User:
+    - Users, Groups, Roles, Policies management and monitoring
+    - Enable MFA on all accounts
+    - Rotate all your keys often
+    - Use IAM tools to apply appropriate permissions
+    - Analyze access patterns & review permissions

 ### Good practices